GistNoesis/OpenDogSimulator/README.md

 - The masses and inertial matrices are not correct
 - The ball screw mecanism has not been implemented as a simplification instead we control the joint angle.
 - The model currently work with self_collisions, but if I had the rings of the body it is self colliding when it shouldn't, probably some pybullet optimization to the convex hull make it self collide
+- Self collision between two connected links will be constrained by using "revolute" joints instead of "continuous" one with proper angle limit
-- The mirrored version of the leg have been done manually.
+- The mirrored version of the leg have been done manually and is not faithful to the original cad which is not mirrored

 How to manually create a new URDF for updated versions :